 This minimal example sets both variables for Latin-1

-encoding in the .login_conf
+encoding in the .login_conf of an

 individual user's home directory: